Dragon2fly/logger_tt/README.md

    <hr>

-   As you have seen, the log level of captured message is `INFO` .
+   As you have seen, the log level of the captured message is `INFO` .
    What if the code base prints something like `An error has occurred.
 Abort operation.` and you want to log it as `Error`?
    Just add `guess_level=True` to `setup_logging()`.